Waziup/learning-center-content/content/en/courses/2.Electronics/1.Basic/_index.md

 - Double-check connections to prevent short circuits.
 - Use appropriate gear.
 Safety first!

 **Fun Part**: you can also build this circuit in reality to experience how it works.
-You will however need an AA battery holder, LED, a few resistors with different values, breadboard and jumper wires.
+You will however need an AA battery holder, an LED, a few resistors with different values, breadboard and jumper wires.

 Exercise 2: Voltage Divider Calculation
 ==============